-Lima's best restaurants
+11 best restaurants in Lima, Peru

 The proof is in the elegantly plated pudding.

-In the 2017 edition of San Pellegrino's ranking of the world's 50 best restaurants, Lima is the only city that actually gets two eateries into the top 10, with fifth-placed Central and eighth-ranked Maido.
+In the 2019 ranking of the world's 50 best restaurants, Lima appears twice in the top 10, with sixth-placed Central and 10th-ranked Maido.

-Lima's top restaurants also have another advantage; while dining in such highly rated restaurants in Europe or North America might cost the equivalent of a monthly mortgage payment, here you can even get away with spending under $100 for a single meal.
+Lima's top restaurants also have another advantage; while dining in such highly rated restaurants in Europe or North America might cost the equivalent of a monthly mortgage payment, here you often get away with spending under $100 for a single meal.

 The roots of Peru's gastronomic excellence are not hard to identify.